readium/webpub-manifest/profiles/divina.md

 ### Level 0

-* Support for the [Readium Web Publication Manifest](https://readium.org/webpub-manifest) with bitmap images in `readingOrder`
+* Support for the [Readium Web Publication Manifest](https://readium.org/webpub-manifest) with bitmap images in the `readingOrder`
 * Support for [presentation hints](presentation.md)
 * Support for [alternate resources](#3-alternate-resources)

 ### Level 1

+* Support for video resources in the `readingOrder`.
 * Support for [guided navigation](#4-guided-navigation)
 * Support for [transitions](../modules/transitions.md)